jamesconstable/knausj_talon/emmakat/getting started with Talon.md

-## Talon is an awesome project that will allow you to use voice dication, Tobii eye tracker, and even write code.
+## Talon is an awesome project that will allow you to use voice dication, Tobii eye tracker, and even write code on Mac, Linux, or PC.
 This is a tipsheet to get started with the beta (paid) version.
-These instructions do not apply to the free version!
+These instructions do not apply to the free version, and are written from a mac user's perspective.

 First, sign up for the beta ($15 USD) at https://www.patreon.com/join/lunixbochs (create a patreon account if you don't already have one)